oktadev/okta-blog/_source/_posts/2019-03-28-test-java-spring-boot-junit5.md

 <!-- security - end -->
 ```

-And the last step is to update the `SpringBootRestApiApplication` to include a static configuration subclass called `OktaOAuth2WebSecurityConfigurerAdapter`.
+Then, update the `SpringBootRestApiApplication` to include a static configuration subclass called `OktaOAuth2WebSecurityConfigurerAdapter`.
 Your `SpringBootRestApiApplication.java` file should be updated to look like this:

 ```java
 package com.example.joy.myFirstSpringBoot;